Spray tans will look great and stay on longer if you follow our guide to spray tan preparation:

 Jeans, tights and leggings are an absolute no-no when it comes to tanning.
 Although leggings seem stretchy, it’s actually the seam of the leggings that can cause a problem.
 On jeans and leggings, there will almost always be a seam line down the inner and outer side of the thigh which makes the tan gather and become darker.
 This results in a darker brown line all the way down the thighs which isn’t the best look!

 Tights are the lesser of those two tanning evils, but they will still cling to the skin which may rub off tan, causing your legs to be slightly lighter than the rest of your body.

 Slightly baggy work trousers, tracksuit bottoms or harem pants are ideal to bring along to your appointment, especially ones that can be adjusted with ties.
 It’s important that they go all the way down your leg so that your protected from rain or puddle splashing.

 We are in Glasgow, which means we have unpredictable weather.
 Therefore a long sleeved jacket with a hood will protect you from the rain as droplets of water hitting your spray tan can ruin it.
 Loose gloves may also be a good idea if the weather is very bad.

 If your wearing a bag make sure you don’t carry it on your shoulder or your arm in case this makes lines.

 Boots are great for avoiding splashes from the rain but they can cause rubbing all around the ankles.
 Ballet pumps can cause rubbing around the sides of the feet and don’t sufficiently cover your feet to protect them from the rain.

 From our experience, it’s best to wear trainers or plimsolls after a spray tan as you can adjust these types of footwear to prevent tan rubbing off.
-These fluffy bedtime socks are perfect to add to your post-tan outfit as they don’t rub and they have loose seems at the top.

 - Park close, get a taxi or get someone to pick you up